Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

 console.log('Charged for ' + results.length + ' results');

-});You can also charge incrementally as you process items, which is useful for long-running actors where you want users to see charges accumulate in real time:
+});Incremental charging is also supported, which is useful for long-running actors where users see charges accumulate in real time:

 // Incremental charging: push and charge one at a time